sevonj/crustysynth/README.md

 This project is being developed alongside and for [SfontPlayer.](https://github.com/sevonj/sfontplayer)
 The purpose of CrustySynth is to provide better fitting replacements to some [RustySynth](https://github.com/sinshu/rustysynth/) components, as it has some limitations such as no support for seeking.

+This may be useful to you, if you intend to parse or play midi files.

 ## Roadmap:
 - [ ] Parse midi files
 - [ ] Play midi files (using RustySynth)